pawelsuc/studentDatabaseApp/README.md

 # studentDatabaseApp
-Simple email application based on Java
+Simple studentDatabase application based on Java

 Scenario: You are a Database Administrator for a university and need to create an application to manage student enrollments and balance.